nemonik/hands-on-DevOps/readme.md

 **NOTE:**

-- The registy will also contain the `192.168.0.11:5000/nemonik/golang:1.13` on which `nemonik/helloworld-web:latest` is based, so the next time re-build image you won't have to wait for `192.168.0.11:5000/nemonik/golang:1.12.6` to be retrieved.
+- The registry will also contain the `192.168.0.11:5000/nemonik/golang:1.13` on which `nemonik/helloworld-web:latest` is based, so the next time re-build image you won't have to wait for `192.168.0.11:5000/nemonik/golang:1.12.6` to be retrieved.

 We can update the project's Makefile adding a `docker-build` target